What to expect after G-tube surgery

 Observation after surgery

-These are the conditions that may warrant admission after surgery:
+These are the conditions that may lead to your child being admitted after surgery:

-- Uncontrolled postoperative pain that requires intravenous pain medications
+- Uncontrolled pain that requires intravenous (IV) pain medications

 - Abnormal vital signs such as fever and low blood pressure

 - Vomiting that requires intravenous (IV) medications